particle-iot/docs/src/content/reference/datasheets/b-series/b-series-eval-board.md

 - There are two USB Micro B connectors on the eval board, be sure to use connector 3 "SOM USB".
 - The B524/B523 require a LiPo battery when powering by USB due to the higher current requirements of 2G/3G.
 The B404X/B404/B402 (LTE Cat M1) can be powered by USB without a battery.
 - When powering by VIN (barrel connector), 5-12 VDC is recommended, but up to 17 VDC can be supplied.
-- Minimum power requirements are 5VDC @500mA (when the LiPo battery) or 5VDC @2000mA (without LiPo battery).
+- Minimum power requirements are 5VDC @500mA (when using the LiPo battery) or 5VDC @2000mA (without LiPo battery).
 - If purchasing a LiPo battery from a 3rd-party supplier, beware as the polarity of the JST-PH connector is not standardized and may be reversed.
 Permanent damage to the eval board can occur if powered by reverse polarity on the JST connector.
 See the [battery guide](/hardware/power/batteries/) for additional information.